The Amplituhedron BCFW Triangulation: Twistors and Functionaries

-if this evaluation of $F$ at $\Z(C)$ has the same sign $s$ for every $Z \in \Mat^{>}_{N \times [k+4]}$.
-If the sign depends on~$Z$ then we say that $F$ does not have a fixed sign at~$C$.
-Note that in this definition $Z$ is not a given matrix, and its dimensions are understood from the context. \end{definition} \end{samepage}
+and say that the functionary $F$ has a fixed sign at $C$.
+Otherwise, if the sign depends on~$Z$, then we say that $F$ does not have a fixed sign at~$C$.
+Our usage of the notation $\SIGN F$ entails that $F$ has a fixed sign.
+Note that this definition $Z$ is not a given matrix, and its dimensions are understood from the context. \end{definition} \end{samepage}